Skip to main content

 • Tasks lists are shorter and easier to manage/search (for learners and facilitators)

-• Course length (in terms of open and close dates) can be shorter, which can mean it's easier for facilitators and learners themselves to know if they're on track.
+• Course length (in terms of open and close dates) can be shorter, which can mean it's easier for facilitators and learners themselves to know if learners are on track.

 • You can set up auto enrollment to enrol learners in the next course only after completion of the previous course using our API.